sohjnthn/sohjnthn.github.io/README.md

 Google - Gemini provided the process which would not need to use the free EAS Android build to generate the .apk file.
 This is the Android application with the non-default application logo; and the non-default splash screen (the screen when the application is loading for the first time).

-Based on resolving serious security issue for incorrectly hotlinking sohjnthn.github.io Tips webpage images to non-Google Studio Android application, after the App.tsx and assets folder's image file renaming, Google - Gemini advised to:
+Based on resolving serious security issue for incorrectly hotlinking sohjnthn.github.io Tips webpage images to non-Google Studio Android application, after the App.tsx and assets folder's image files renaming (use small letters/alphabets; and change whitespace characters " " to underscore characters "_"), Google - Gemini advised to:

 NOT TO RUN "npm audit fix --force"